 In an effort to minimize any possible viral spread at the start of the summer, we will require all campers and staff to wear face masks at all times unless they are a) inside their own cabin, b) participating in an activity with their cohort, or c) eating.

 Our day will still be fun-filled!
 As the summer goes on, we will begin to greatly minimize the time campers and staff will need to wear masks.

 We ask that campers bring enough facemasks for the 10 day laundry cycle (around 15 masks).
 We will also have disposable surgical masks available on hand, and additional cloth masks available for purchase in the camp store.

-Our dining hall will accommodate campers at 25% capacity at the start of camp.
-An outdoor dining tent will provide additional capacity.
+Victor, Magie, and Alan are returning to cook up all the same camp favorites we all know and love!
+As always, the dining hall will be full of spirit, music, and fun!
+At the start of camp, our dining hall will accommodate campers at 25% capacity.
+An outdoor dining tent on our beautiful observation deck overlooking the lake will provide additional capacity.
 This will allow adequate distancing while campers are unmasked and eating.
-At the start of camp, campers will eat on a split shift schedule and always sit at the same table inside the dining hall.
-Lunch will be grab ‘n’ go, picnic style, whenever possible (weather permitting).
-As cohort groups combine, this will allow for a larger capacity in the dining room during meals.
+Campers will eat on a split shift schedule and always sit at the same table when inside the dining hall.
+Lunch will be grab ‘n’ go, picnic style, and we plan to do many more outdoor BBQ dinners that our campers have always loved!
+(Whenever possible, weather permitting).

 Trips Out of Camp

 We are considering low-risk, low-contact trips to local parks, campgrounds & hiking trails, private movie theatres, private ice skating, white-water rafting, golf, and horseback riding.
 Traditional trips to shopping malls, amusement parks, and other crowded spaces will be cancelled.